Top 30 Most Popular Mexican Foods- Best Mexican Dishes

 28. Carnitas (Confit Pork Meat)

 This is different parts of pork fried in lard, cooked in huge copper pots for hours.
-The secret tasty flavor comes from the various ingredients used in the cooking process, one of them being orange juice or soda!
+The secret tasty flavor comes from the various, surprising ingredients used in the cooking process, one of them being orange juice or soda!

-You can eat it in a taco or a sandwich.
+You can enjoy carnitas wrapped in a taco or a sandwich.